-The excess of apologies is, in this sense, a result of the difficulty with which the japoneses deal or try to deal with the problem of guilt, as well as the issue of excessive politeness, which can be seen in contexts where even celebrations, thanks, and ceremonial contemplations should be the emotional focus of the situation.
+The excess of apologies is, in this sense, a result of the difficulty with which the Japanese deal or try to deal with the problem of guilt, as well as the issue of excessive politeness, which can be seen in contexts where even celebrations, thanks, and ceremonial contemplations should be the emotional focus of the situation.

 Click here and read our article teaching 23 ways to apologize in Japanese!

-Table of Content
+Table of Contents

-Apologies in Anime and Manga
+Apologies in animes and mangas

-Too many words to apologize
+Excess of words to apologize

 Below, we will see a list of some terms that indicate an apology: